pie-framework/pie-elements/packages/match-list/docs/pie-schema.json.md

 # `answers` (array, required)

-The question prompts that are going to be displayed.
+The answer rows that are going to be displayed.

 The object is an array with all elements of the type `object`.